 • After you can bear clear liquid for more than a few hours, one can take small amounts of bland foods

-• To compensate the fluid loss, lemon water and oral rehydration solution can be taken after every one hour.
-It helps in restoration of fluids and essential electrolytes in the body.
+• To compensate for the fluid loss, lemon water, and oral rehydration solution can be taken every one hour.
+It helps in the restoration of fluids and essential electrolytes in the body.

-• Natural alternatives like ginger, peppermint and lemon balm tea eases the discomfort associated with nausea in morning sickness.
+• Natural alternatives like ginger, peppermint, and lemon balm tea ease the discomfort associated with nausea in morning sickness.

 Important thing to know:

-• Take good amount of fluid during vomiting sessions so as to maintain water loss
+• Take a good amount of fluid during vomiting sessions so as to maintain water loss

 • With vomiting, abdominal pain, bloating, vomiting, and diarrhea may even occur.

 What is the strongest antiemetic agent?